 The first is: “What is the meaning of life?”
 It might also be expressed: “Why does anything exist?”
 “Does anything matter?”
 “Does the universe have a purpose?”
 “What’s it all about?”
 This is the cosmic dimension of the question.
 It asks if there is a deep explanation or universal narrative that would make sense of everything, including us.

-Thus the often-asked, singular question, “what is the meaning of life?” is really a marker or an amalgam for all the above questions.
+Thus the often-asked, singular question, “what is the meaning of life?” is really a marker for an amalgam of all the above questions.

-Putting our two main questions together leaves four possible answers:
+Putting our two main questions together leaves four possible (overall) answers: